Megha2707Patel/Megha2707Patel/README.md

 ---

 ### 💡 About Me
-👩‍💻 **Software Engineer** passionate about building **scalable, intelligent, and user-centric applications**.
+👩‍💻 Software Engineer passionate about crafting **scalable, intelligent, and user-centric applications**.
 ☁️ Experienced in **Full-Stack Development, Cloud Engineering, and Automation**.
-🎯 My goal is to transform ideas into reliable digital solutions that make life easier and smarter.
+🎯 My goal is to turn ideas into reliable digital solutions that make life easier and smarter.

 ---